husayt/josediazgonzalez.com/_posts/2010-02-10-things-to-install-or-update-on-my-mac-when-first-installing.markdown

     - os x
     - useful
   layout: post
+  description: A list of things I install and do on my mac whenever I re-install or update it.
 ---

 When I install, make the user `jose`, NOT some pseudonym.
 Will help later when ssh'ing into a box...